censorship-no/ceno-docs/README.md

 # How to use CENO

 Please refer to the [Censorship.no!
-User Manual](https://censorship.no/user-manual/en/) for a detailed introduction to CENO and Ouinet, the concepts they rely upon, and how to use them.
+User Manual](https://censorship.no/user-manual/en/) for detailed instructions.

 ## As a user